 svn_load_dirs.pl to tag the new vendor drop

-by passing the -t
+by passing the -t command-line option and

 specifying a tag name.
 This tag is another URL relative to